 AI, progress & app workflow

-A practical note on Why privacy-first tracking needs human judgment in the loop for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.
+A practical note on Human judgment: privacy first tracking for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.

 Direct answer